- What is the Georgia Super Speeder law?

 Even if you are passing through the Peach State, odds are your insurer will find out: Most states share information, so you should assume that your Super Speeder ticket information will get back to your state’s DMV, and your insurer will raise your rates.

 What can I do if I’m ticketed as a Super Speeder?

-No matter what, your move into Super Speeder territory will be an expensive one.
-You can suck it up, pay the fines and your increased insurance premium, or hire a lawyer.
+No matter what, your move into Super Speeder territory will be expensive.
+You can suck it up, pay the fines and increased insurance premiums, or hire a lawyer.
 If your attorney can negotiate the ticket down, the long-term effect may not hit as hard.

-“A traffic lawyer can, in most cases, help you get the charge reduced to a lesser violation with fewer or no points and to many drivers it’s well worth the lawyer’s fee to keep their driving record as clean as possible," says Fortas.
+“A traffic lawyer can, in most cases, help you get the charge reduced to a lesser violation with fewer or no points, and to many drivers, it’s well worth the lawyer’s fee to keep their driving record as clean as possible,” Fortas says.

-A good attorney should be able to make the Super Speeder issues go away completely.
-"A lawyer can negotiate the speed on the ticket below the super speeder thresholds to avoid the Super Speeder fine," says Creal.
+A good attorney may be able to make the Super Speeder issues go away completely.
+If your lawyer can negotiate the speed on the ticket below the super speeder thresholds, you may be able to avoid the Super Speeder fine altogether.

 Resources & Methodology